aribeiro/interview-project/README.markdown

 The faster you can do it without sacrificing anything in code quality is a bonus!

+The maxium amount of time is 2x our fastest developers time doing this project or 10 hours.
+Good luck!

 ## Editor settings

 We use 2 spaces (as spaces) for our tabs.